leontoddjohnson/prenorns/docs/ide_setup.md

 - **Use VSCode for coding**
 - **Use Maiden for testing**

-## 1 Cloning `norns`
+## Cloning `norns`

 In Maiden (which is awesome), we have access to several pre-defined scripts on initialization (e.g., `audio`, and `tab`).
 To get the same kind of access in our IDE, we need to have a cloned version of the [norns](https://github.com/monome/norns) repository.
 Go ahead and clone it to your local computer, wherever you like.
 Later, you'll be referencing the *lua* folder in that repo.

-## 2 WiFi, SSH, and Matron

-First (after plugging in the WiFi hub into the norns), make sure your laptop and [norns](https://monome.org/docs/norns/wifi-files/#wifi-connect) are connected to the same WiFi network.

-1. Create an [SMB connection to norns](https://monome.org/docs/norns/wifi-files/#macOS) for sharing files.
-This tends to go faster if you use a hotspot!

-2. You'll also want to connect (via [SSH](https://monome.org/docs/norns/advanced-access/#ssh)) to the norns.
-You can save this profile in your `.ssh/config` file like this:

-    ```bash
-    Host norns
-        HostName norns.local OR <ip_address>
-        User we
-    ```

-3. Run commands in [matron](https://monome.org/docs/norns/maiden/#repl) at the bottom of the Maiden console.

-## 3 VS Code Setup
+## VS Code Setup

-Open up VS Code, and open the folder where you keep your development code (presumably — preferably — a Git repo on norns somewhere).
+Open up VS Code, and open the folder where you keep your development code (presumably — preferably — a Git repo).

 1. Go to the marketplace and install [the sumneko.lua Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).

-2. In your User (or Workplace) settings, you can either place the following in your *settings.json* file, or you can manually update the corresponding settings in the UI by typing **Cmd + ,** in VS Code, and finding the so-named items.
+2. In your User settings, you can either place the following in your *settings.json* file, or you can manually update the corresponding settings in the UI by typing **Cmd + ,** in VS Code, and finding the so-named items.

     ```json
         "Lua.workspace.library": [